David Levinson (producer)

-David Levinson (August 4, 1939 – November 4, 2019) was an American television producer and writer known for such series as Hart to Hart, Nikita, 21 Jump Street, A Case of Rape and The Virginian.
+David L. Levinson (August 4, 1939 – November 4, 2019) was an American television producer and writer known for such series as Hart to Hart, Nikita, 21 Jump Street, A Case of Rape and The Virginian.

 He was nominated for an Emmy Award in 1971 for the television series The Bold Ones: The Senator.

 David Levinson married actress Jan Shutan in 1980.
 He died on November 4, 2019, in Beverly Hills, California.
 He was buried in Mount Sinai Memorial Park Cemetery.